• Menu

 • Rub a damp rag over the wood to wipe off sawdust and debris.

-• Swap the rag with a clean one if it gets too dirty while you are cleaning.
+• Swap the rag with a clean one if it gets too dirty while cleaning.

 • Refinish wood.